When Do Roses Bloom?

 Your average garden rose is probably a repeat bloomer, which means you can often harvest from them a number of bloom crops before the end of the season.
 Another classic example is the hybrid tea “Peace” rose, which is quite popular with gardeners as its bloom cycle takes three to five weeks, which is much shorter than the average.

-Growing Your Own Roses
+Tips on How to Grow Your Own Roses

 Now that you understand a little bit more about the different kinds of roses and their various bloom cycles, here are a few helpful tips if you want to grow your own rose garden.